alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2024-08-02-is-the-quran-created.md

 locale: en
 category: [fatwas,sects,refutals]
 note: false
-excerpt: "The Qur'an is the Words of Allah, not created.
+summary: "The Qur'an is the Words of Allah, not created.
 So, whoever claims that the Qur'an is created is a Jahmite and a disbeliever."
 muftis:
   chairman:
     - name: Shaykh Ibn Baz